josh-dittmer/cs160-project/PROFILE_IMPLEMENTATION_SUMMARY.md

   - **Stores only raw digits** - formatting removed before sending to backend
   - Validates complete 10-digit number before submission
   - Formats existing phone numbers on load
+- **Address Input with Google Places Autocomplete:**
+  - Real-time address suggestions as you type
+  - **Restricted to San Jose, CA only** (20km radius)
+  - Auto-fills city, state, and zipcode when address is selected
+  - Validates addresses are within San Jose before submission
+  - Falls back to manual input if API unavailable
+  - City, state, and zipcode fields are read-only (auto-filled)
+  - Address field is mandatory
 - All fields use real user data from backend
 - Save button with loading state
 - Form validation and error handling